dawitanelay/blog/content/authors/admin/_index.md

                           "If it isn't automated it is broken"

 A DevOps engineer with a solid Linux and Python background who has hands-on expertise in managing, automating, and optimizing cloud deployments using configuration management, CI/CD, and DevOps principles.
-When I'm not doing DevOps, I'm researching AI and machine learning. and Books are my favorite place to hide.
+When I'm not doing DevOps, I'm researching AI and machine learning.
+.....Books are my preferred hiding place.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.